strimzi/strimzi.github.io/_posts/2025-09-05-monitoring-of-custom-resources.md

 ### The simple fix: use kube-state-metrics for CRDs

-In general, kube-state-metrics can read any Kubernetes object, including custom resources, and export info‑style metrics with labels you control.
+Instead of relying on the limited `strimzi_resource_state` metric, you can use kube-state-metrics to cover _all_ Strimzi custom resources.

-This gives you:
+kube-state-metrics can read any Kubernetes object, including custom resources, and export Info-style metrics with labels you control.
+This approach gives you:

 - A complete inventory of all Strimzi CRs
 - Consistent metric labels across teams